networkandcode/networkandcode.github.io/_posts/kubernetes/access-control/2020-02-25-add-a-kubectl-user-with-token.md

 So we have chosen token based authentication for admin2, where as 'kubernetes-admin' is using TLS key and certificate

-We need to now add a context, with the user and cluster combination, namespace can be specified too
+We need to now add a context, with the user and cluster combination
 ```
-networkandcode@master $ kubectl config set-context context2 --cluster=kubernetes --user=admin2 --namespace=default
+networkandcode@master $ kubectl config set-context context2 --cluster=kubernetes --user=admin2
 Context "context2" created.
 ```